 Success frequently depends upon stretching a brand further than the market is willing to take it.

-Sign up for FREE Market development - existing products and new markets Market development strategy has the aim of increasing sales by repositioning present products to new markets.
+Market development - existing products and new markets Market development strategy has the aim of increasing sales by repositioning present products to new markets.
 (Note: this strategy is also referred to as ' market creation'.)

 Kotler suggests that there are two possibilities: